arunpersaud/TagOrganizer/README.md

   we use a logical 'and' between the tags), select by an area on the map, select by a min/max date
 - If a tag is selected that has children in the hierachy, all those items are also shown
 - Photos/Videos can be added by selecting a directory.
-All jpg/jpeg files in that directory will be added (including subdirectories)
+All files in that directory will be added (including subdirectories)
 - Delete selected photos from the database and/or filesystem
 - Extract date and geolocation from EXIF data
 - Option to show EXIF data and filename in single photo view (keys 'i', 'f')
 - Create a copy of selected photo in a certain directory
 - Import data from old F-Spot libraries
+- Support photo formats: jpg/jpeg, bmp, gif, png, pbm, pgm, tiff/tif, webp
+- Supported video formats: avi, mp4, mkv, mov, wmv, flv, webm

 ## User interface